Explore Medieval Aigues-Mortes at Camargue, South of France

 5. Where to stay in Arles or La Camargue?
 View hotels!

-La Camargue is the natural region, located south of Arles in France, created by the Rhône delta at the Mediterranean Sea.
-Although a region of marshlands, lakes and brine lagoons or étangs, a few towns have developed in La Camargue.
-Arles, Saintes-Maries-de-la-Mer, Port-Saint-Louis-du-Rhône and Aigues-Mortes are all towns that have both an interesting history and their own traditions linked to the vast natural region here in the southwestern corner of Provence-Alpes-Côte d’Azur in the South of France.
+La Camargue is the natural region south of Arles in France, created by the Rhône delta at the Mediterranean Sea.
+Despite being a region of marshlands, lakes and brine lagoons or étangs, a few towns have developed in La Camargue.
+Arles, Saintes-Maries-de-la-Mer, Port-Saint-Louis-du-Rhône and Aigues-Mortes are all towns that have both a fascinating history and their traditions linked to the vast natural region here in the southwestern corner of Provence-Alpes-Côte d’Azur in the South of France.

 Ever since Cistercian and Benedictine monks settled in the region in the Middle Ages, the attractive Camargue resources have been exploited.
 In the 16th and 17th centuries, wealthy landlords from Arles came to establish themselves here.

-With time it became clear that dikes were needed to protect the properties from flooding, and eventually, in 1858, the digue à la mer was constructed.
-This justified a transformation of the northern Camargue region into agricultural land with crops like grapes, rice and other cereals.
+Over time, it became clear that dikes were needed to protect the properties from flooding, and eventually, in 1858, the digue à la mer was constructed.
+That justified a transformation of the northern Camargue region into agricultural land with crops like grapes, rice and other cereals.

-We arrive at Arles in the South of France – which is a city packed with history from nearly all times.
+We arrive at Arles in the South of France, a city packed with history from nearly all times.

-Arles was already in the 6th century BC inhabited by the Greek-Phoenicians – and at that time named ‘Theline’.
+Arles was already in the 6th century BC inhabited by the Greek-Phoenicians, at that time named ‘Theline’.
 The name changed again when the Celtic Saluvii renamed it ‘Arelate’.
 Later, it came under Roman rule and soon became a flourishing small town in the South of France.

 Julius Caesar annexed Arles to his expanding empire in the 1st century AD and made it the capital of the Roman Provence.
 The Romans ingeniously exploited the Rhône and dug a canal to the Mediterranean Sea, giving Arles the status of a port town.

-It was also at that time that a huge amphitheatre was built here in the small French town, the amphitheatre which today is still a major sight and at the same time a popular bullring with the capacity of 14,000 spectators.
-Of course a trip to Arles includes a visit to the amphitheatre, Les Arènes, which is now a UNESCO World Heritage Site.
+At that time, a huge amphitheatre was constructed here in the small French town, which today is still a top sight and, at the same time, a favoured bullring with a capacity of 14,000 spectators.
+Of course, a trip to Arles includes visiting the amphitheatre, Les Arènes, now a UNESCO World Heritage Site.

 Unfortunately, when the Roman Empire collapsed during the 5th century, Arles lost part of its importance and sadly went into decline.

-Some centuries followed where the place was invaded by peoples such as Visigoths and Barbarians.
+In the following centuries, invasions by peoples such as Visigoths and Barbarians occurred.

 Other must-see ruins in Arles include the thermal baths of Constantine, the Théâtre Antique, the Cloister of Saint Trophime and the Roman Necropolis of Alyscamps.

-Arles is an absolutely fascinating town of medieval character, full of ancient culture and charming spots.
-Therefore, it is really obvious that the impressionist Van Gogh found great inspiration for his masterpieces here.
+Arles is a fascinating town of medieval character, full of ancient culture and charming spots.
+Therefore, it is no surprise that the impressionist Van Gogh found great inspiration for his masterpieces here.

 Paris 3-day itinerary